stevenlin0/CSC325_Firebase_App/README.md

-Please donwload the zipped file and give the root in InTelliJIDEA IDE Run App.main
+Please download the zipped file and give the root in InTelliJIDEA IDE Run App.main
 Sign in with existing user registered called test@gmail.com with password testing Click on Reload student and iot will pull the data